BuddyForms/BuddyForms-Custom-Login/readme.txt

 == Changelog ==
+= 1.1.8 - 23 Sep 2021 =
+* Added new option to set "Remember Me" checkbox as checked by default.
+* Fixed validation on Public Accesibles Pages.
+* Tested up with WordPress 5.8

 = 1.1.7 - 1 Apr 2021 =
 * Improvements on the custom login page redirection to take into account the WordPress admin email confirmation.